-Volume 20.
-No. 6 RECORDING ENGINEER/PRODUCER (ISSN 0034-1673) is published monthly for \$26 to qualified readers, \$30 to non-qualified readers per year by Intertee Publishing Corporation.
-9221 Quivira Road.
-Overland Park, KS 66215.
-Second-class postage paid at Shawnee Mission.
-KS and additional mailing offices.
+Volume 20, No. 6 RECORDING ENGINEER/PRODUCER (ISSN 0034-1673) is published monthly for \$26 to qualified readers, \$30 to nonqualified readers per year by Intertee Publishing Corporation, 9221 Quivira Road, Overland Park, KS 66215.
+Second-class postage paid at Shawnee Mission, KS and additional mailing offices.
 POSTMASTER: Send address changes to Recording Engineer/Producer.
 PO.
 Box 12960, Overland Park, KS 66212.
 In an age of disk and digital, why buy analog?

-We know there are some applications where our 32-channel digital machine, the DTR-900, is the only answer.
+• We know there are some applications where our 32-channel digital machine, the DTR-900, is the only answer.
 But if your business is such that you can do anything you want to do in the analog domain, and at the same time do less damage to your budget, then our brand new analog 24-channel MTR-100A may be the perfect machine for you.
-When you consider that the MTR-100 will literally change forever the way engineers interface with audio machines, and
+When you consider that the MTR-100 will literally change

+- foreven the work and in come inter

+- forever the way engineers inter-

+- face with audio machines, and

-The MTR-100's auto-alignment saves you hours of time by eliminating constant tweaking and re-tweaking between sessions. that this new way will save you hours spent in non-productive time, the analog choice begins to make even more sense.
-You see, the MTR-100 features full Auto-Alignment that allows total recalibration of the record and reproduce electronics.
-This means you can compensate for different tapes in a fraction of the time that it previously took, and your studio is not bogged down with constant tweaking and re-tweaking between sessions.
-And if you think digital machines have a corner on high performance transports, think again!
-The MTR-100's new transport incorporates reel motors that approach one horsepower-you'll get fast wind speeds of up to 474 inches per second!
-Of course, the Trademark Dolby Laboratories Licensing Corporation transport is pinchrollerless to give you the legendary tape handling ballistics of our MTR-90.
+The MTR-100's auto-alignment saves you hours

+of time by eliminating constant tweaking and

+that this new way will save you

+time, the analog choice begins to

+make even more sense.
+You see.

+the MTR-100 features full Auto- Alignment that allows total recalibration of the record and reproduce electronics.
+This means you can compensate for different tapes in a fraction of the time that it previously took, and your studio is not bogged down with constant tweaking and re-tweaking bechines have a corner on high performance transports, think again!
+The MTR-100's new transport incorporates reel motors that approach one horsepower-you'll get fast wind speeds of up to 474 And if you think digital matween sessions.